 - I have just purchased a license from Unity and am looking for guidance on installation.

-- I am trying to communicate the identifiers of my server and I don't know where to find them.
+- I am trying to communicate the identifiers of my server, and I don't know where to find them.

-If you are already using FlexLM or FlexNet to manage other software, you can use your existing
+If you are already using FlexLM or Flexnet to manage other software, you can use your existing

-Where to install FlexNet/FlexLM server
+Where to install the FlexNet/ Flexlm server

-- The operating system supports Windows Server 2019, 2016, 2012 (both 32 & 64-bit).
+- The operating system supports Windows Server 2019, 2016, or 2012 (32 & 64-bit).

 - The operating system supports Linux: Ubuntu/Debian through manual deployment (sh).